nexi-intra/intra-docs/docs/apps/koksmat/commands/auto/run.md

 # `koksmat auto run`

 The `run` subcommand under the `auto` command is used to initiate and manage an autopilot session in the Koksmat environment.
-This command executes a series of automated tasks defined in the session, interacting with the Koksmat Studio API.
+This command executes a series of automated tasks defined in the session, interacting with the Magic Button Studio API.

 ## Usage